imaadfakier/poedotcom_scraper/README.md

 # poedotcom_scraper
-Design a robust data scraper to collect metadata related to chatbots and details about platform-specific features available on Poe.com.
+A robust data scraper to collect metadata related to chatbots and details about platform-specific features available on Poe.com.